Miguel Ángel Rodríguez: Payments from reinsurers

-On 22 October 2010, the British media reported that Julian Messent, a former executive in the reinsurance firm PWS (owned by Lord Pearson), had pleaded guilty in Southwark Crown Court to paying £ 1.2 million in bribes to three Costa Rican officials, in exchange for a contract with the state insurance monopoly, the Instituto Nacional de Seguros (INS).
-The money was disbursed in 41 payments, over the period from 1999 to 2002.
-Messent was sentenced to serve 21 months in jail.
-According to the sentence, Mr. Messent should pay a fine of US$160,000 to the Costa Rican state.
-21 meses de cárcel para exejecutivo de PWS por sobornar a ticos - EL PAÍS - La Nación The Costa Rican media suggested that the unnamed officials might be Rodríguez, former INS director Cristóbal Zawadski, and former director of the INS's reinsurance department Álvaro Acuña Prado.
+On 22 October 2010, British media reported that Julian Messent, a former executive of the reinsurance firm PWS, owned by Lord Pearson, had pleaded guilty in Southwark Crown Court to paying £1.2 million in bribes to three Costa Rican officials in exchange for contracts with the state insurance monopoly, the Instituto Nacional de Seguros (INS).
+The money was reportedly disbursed in 41 payments between 1999 and 2002.
+Messent was sentenced to 21 months in prison.
+According to the sentence, Messent should pay a fine of US$160,000 to the Costa Rican state.

+Costa Rican media speculated that the unnamed officials could have included Rodríguez, former INS president Cristóbal Zawadski, and former INS reinsurance director Álvaro Acuña Prado.
+The matter became known in Costa Rica as the Caso reaseguros.

-Rodríguez, Zawadski, Prado, and several others were already under investigation in Costa Rica after it had been revealed that PWS had transferred at least $200,000 to Inversiones Denisse, a Panamanian firm owned by Rodríguez.
-PWS allegedly inflated the policies of the Instituto Costarricense de Electricidad (ICE) in order to create a discretionary fund of $1.6 million.
-The director of ICE at the moment that this operation took place was Rafael Sequeira, father-in-law of Rodríguez's son.
-The other reinsurer that made payments to the company of Rodríguez was the firm Guy Carpenter Reinmex, based in Mexico.
+Rodríguez, Zawadski, Prado, and several others were already under investigation in Costa Rica after reports that PWS had transferred at least US$200,000 to Inversiones Denisse, a Panamanian company owned by Rodríguez.
+Prosecutors alleged that PWS had inflated insurance policies of the Instituto Costarricense de Electricidad (ICE) in order to create a discretionary fund of US$1.6 million.
+At the time of the alleged operation, ICE was headed by Rafael Sequeira, the father-in-law of Rodríguez's son.
+Another reinsurer said to have made payments to Rodríguez's company was the Mexico-based firm Guy Carpenter Reinmex.

-On 30 July 2013, The Prosecutor's Office requested the opening of a judicial investigation of alleged embezzlement charges against Miguel Ángel Rodríguez, according to the weekly newspaper The Tico Times.
-The investigation also includes the president of the National Insurance Institute (INS) Cristóbal Zawadzki Wojtasiak and Álvaro Acuña Prado, a department manager at INS.
-Reportedly, Rodriguez dismissed the charges in a press release, stating that these charges are a gross persecution against him, and that he will fight the allegations in courts.
-He also mentioned that the Prosecutor Office had already decided to dismissed the charges in 2005.
+On 30 July 2013, the Prosecutor's Office requested the opening of a judicial investigation into alleged embezzlement involving Rodríguez, according to the weekly newspaper The Tico Times.
+The investigation also included Cristóbal Zawadzki Wojtasiak and Álvaro Acuña Prado.
+Rodríguez rejected the accusations in a press release, describing them as political persecution and stating that he would contest them in court.
+He also asserted that prosecutors had previously sought dismissal of the case in 2005.

+In August 2025, it was reported that although a definitive dismissal had previously been issued in Rodríguez's favor, that ruling had been appealed, and an interim judge subsequently ordered the case to proceed to trial.
+Rodríguez's lawyer again denied the charges and criticized the lengthy proceedings, noting that the matter had already been ongoing for 24 years.